Last update: August 24, 2021

 - Monitor early indicators of potential outbreaks.

 - Monitor trends in aggregate symptom reports over time, measure the overall burden of illness in our community, and provide an early indicator of potential outbreaks.
 The information helps target resources for testing, support, and mitigation.

 - Monitor application performance to inform improvements to the application, such as device and browser compatibility, application features, etc.

 The use of this data is governed by university policy and the U-M Data Governance framework, among other methods.
 Data requests and use cases will only be considered if they are related to public health.
-Such requests will be directed for approval by a U-M committee with faculty, staff, and student representation, led by the Vice President of Information Technology and Chief Information Officer.
+Such requests will be directed for review and approval, guided by the U-M Institutional Data Resource Management Policy.